vkhydras/load_tester/README.md

-# Advanced Terminal-Based Website Load Testing Tool
+# Website Load Testing Tool

-A powerful, modular, and extensible load testing tool for websites and web services.
+A load testing tool for websites and web services.
 Run comprehensive load tests directly from your terminal without requiring a web browser or complex infrastructure.

 ## Features